Biden attending high-roller fundraiser headlined by defund-the-police activist John Legend

 Rolling Stone reported last week that Legend was one of several celebrities to sign an open letter calling for police to be defunded.
 The letter concludes: “Vote no on all increases to police budgets.
 Vote yes to decrease police spending and budgets.
 Vote yes to increase spending on Health care, Education, and Community programs that keep us safe.”

-Legend has also tweeted that "we spend far too much on policing," and remarked on June 7: "I'm almost 100% sure Biden won't be tweeting #DefundThePolice.
+Legend has tweeted that "we spend far too much on policing," and remarked on June 7: "I'm almost 100% sure Biden won't be tweeting #DefundThePolice.
 It's the job of activists to push these politicians toward meaningful change."

+At the same time, the singer has also condemned private gun rights, claiming falsely that the Second Amendment was intended to preserve slavery.
+Biden has vowed to put Beto O'Rourke in charge of gun-control efforts; O'Rourke, in turn, has unequivocally said he would confiscate Americans' rifles at the first opportunity.

-Legend's wife, Chrissy Teigen, has also pledged $100,000 (and later doubled that amount) to "bail out" protesters "across the country."
+Legend's wife, Chrissy Teigen, has pledged $100,000 (and later doubled that amount) to "bail out" protesters "across the country."
 That move drew criticism, given that many protesters damaged property and attacked police officers.

-As President Trump moved to designate Antifa a terrorist organization, Legend dismissed the group as a "minuscule group with almost no influence or impact."
+And, as President Trump moved to designate Antifa a terrorist organization earlier this month, Legend dismissed the group as a "minuscule group with almost no influence or impact."

 "Meanwhile actual white supremacist terrorism has been a persistent part of American life for centuries," Legend said.
 "Trump will never name them a terror group though.
 They're his base."